 English belongs to the Germanic branch of the Indo-European family of languages.
 More than 1.3 billion people speak it as a native language and a second language.

 English is the 2nd most spoken language in the world.
 Speakers of English as a second language outnumber native English speakers by more than two to one.

 The English language surely dominated the world in terms of communication.
 Now English is the language of diplomacy, international communications, business, higher education, science, ICT and the Web.

 English is a global language or lingua franca.
-The English language’s growing appeal as the thriving second language develop people’s interest in it.
+The English language’s growing appeal as the thriving second language develops people’s interest in it.

 However, the triumph of the English language also made potential novices who want to learn it as a second language shrink in fear.
 The English language’s official or special status in more than 75 countries made it a must-learn language.

-The number of people fearful of the English language is not meagre.
+The number of people fearful of the English language is not meager.
 Correct instructions, lack of resources, poor materials, and fear of rejection make the language a struggle to learn.